 Honolua Bay is a beautiful place to snorkel and swim.
 I have been snorkeling here many times and I have always seen a lot of fish.
 This is a fun place to check out even if you don’t snorkel because you have to walk through a “jungle” to get to the water.

-In my opinion this isn’t a place where you would want to lay out because there isn’t any sand.
-There are rocks leading into the water, so it isn’t an extremely comfortable beach area, but excellent snorkeling.
+In my opinion, this isn’t a place where you would want to layout because there isn’t any sand.
+There are rocks leading into the water, so it isn’t an extremely comfortable beach area, but excellent for snorkeling.
 The Jungle walk is worth the trip on its own.